Hysterotomy abortion: Procedure

 Hysterotomy is major abdominal surgery; it is generally only performed in hospitals and other advanced practice settings.
 The procedure is nearly identical to a cesarean section, with two main exceptions: the conduction of foeticide guaranteeing compliance with various laws on the subject, and preventing an unintended live birth; and the size of the incision, which is generally smaller than that of a cesarean section, as the fetus is generally not full term.
+The size of the incision is not always smaller, however, as late term hysterotomy abortions often remove a term fetus following foeticide.

 History

 Scholarly sources place the use of this method since at least 1913.
 Health officials in the United States warned practitioners against performing hysterotomy abortion in an outpatient setting after it led to the deaths of two women in New York during 1971.
 The rate of mortality of abortion by hysterotomy and hysterectomy reported in the United States between 1972 and 1981 was 60 per 100,000, or 0.06%.